Heat Pumps: The Energy Efficient Alternative to AC Units

 Some models are equipped with variable or dual speed motors that allow fans to keep the air moving at your preferred velocity, which helps eliminate cool drafts and maximizes electrical savings.
 It also helps cut down on the noise that is sometimes associated with a blower operating a full speed.

 If you choose a high efficiency heat pump, it may have a desuperheater, which recovers unused heat created during the cooling mode, putting it back into the system to help heat the water.
-This process can heat the water up to three times more efficiently than an ordinary water heater.

 Advanced heat pump technology is now installing a scroll compressor, which compressed the refrigerant by forcing it into increasingly smaller areas.
 Compared with a typical compressor, these scroll compressors have a longer operating life and provide quieter function.